whirlt/module-gen/README.md

     ./module-gen.sh <font1> <font2> <font3> ...

-Before running the script, you have to rename the fonts accordingly for them to be replaced when the module is loaded.<br>
+Before running the script, you have to rename the fonts accordingly for them to be replaced.<br>
 For example:

 Something like `ProductSans-Bold.ttf` would be renamed to `Roboto-Bold.ttf`.